Estimated annual campus deadline: Late September

 - Holds a bachelor's degree or an equivalent by the beginning of the scholarship program, and has not attained a doctorate.

-The applicant must submit the following hard copy materials to 1117 Cheadle Hall by no later than 4:00 PM the day of the campus deadline:
+The applicant must submit the following to 1117 Cheadle Hall no later than 4:00 PM the day of the campus deadline:

 - If relevant and available, a copy of any correspondence from a laboratory director or supervisor at Cambridge.

 Please note that the Churchill Foundation also requires that applicants apply simultaneously but separately for admission to the University of Cambridge as a graduate student.
 The University of Cambridge application is not handled by our office, and has a separate deadline, usually in mid-October.
 You must apply seeking a Master's degree and list the Churchill College as the first choice for the purposes of scholarship eligibility.
-See the Application Instructions at the Churchill website for details.
+See the Application Instructions at the Churchill website for details, as well as the Cambridge graduate admissions instructions.
 Note that as of 2018 Churchill no longer requires or considers GRE scores for the graduate school portion of the application.

 Please contact our office at firstname.lastname@example.org if you have any questions regarding the nomination process.